 The course aims at introducing basic smoothing spline models, including polynomials and L-splines, and penalized splines, as well as an overview of more advanced models, including nonparametric nonlinear regression splines.
 Two models are described in detail: smoothing splines and regression splines.
-Penalized least squares regression models, and methods for model selection and inference are also discussed.
+Penalized least squares regression models, and methods for regularization parameter selection are also discussed.

-Some applications of smoothing splines to real data are presented.
+Some applications to real data are presented.

-An interactive hands-on session where students will apply smoothing splines to simple problems using Matlab is also included.
+An interactive hands-on session where students will apply smoothing and regression splines to simple problems using Matlab is also included.